czarifis/BlogPosts/Anadroid - ADB Device - No Permissions.md

 And here is how you fix that...

+First try doing the following:

+	adb kill-server
+    adb start-server

-First of all you have to navigate to the android SDK directory.
-When you do that run the following:
+If this doesn't fix the problem, navigate to the android SDK directory and run the following:

 	cd /platform-tools
     sudo chown root:<yourUserGroup> adb
     sudo chmod 4550 adb
     ./adb kill-server
-    adb start-server
+    ./adb start-server

 If you've enable the USB debugging on your physical device, a popup is going to show up asking if you want to accept the USB connection, tap on OK and you're done!